jarig/elite-reporter/README.md

 ## How to use

-1. Open application and pass login process (it logins to Frontier Mobile API, *niether your username nor password are stored!* cached only cookie)
+1. Open application and pass login process (it logins to Frontier Mobile API, *niether of your username nor password are stored/cached anywhere!* cached only cookies.)
 2. Set your game resolution dimensions in upper right corner
 3. Open the game
-4. Once in bulletin board and entered to Mission acceptance screen(the one with Decline/Accept buttons) and press F10 (take screenshot)
+4. Once in bulletin board and entered to Mission acceptance screen(the one with Decline/Accept buttons) - press F10 (take screenshot)
-5. Once mission is going to be finished, again open the screen with mission accomplishment buttons(Give Cargo, etc) and press F10
+5. When mission(s) is going to be finished open mission accomplishment screen (the one with buttons Give Cargo, etc) and press F10.
-6. Once all missions are recorded and you quited the game you can export results using Export button
+6. You can export results using Export button when quited the game(exported in json format).
    * Optionally you can go to Application->Settings and setup any program/script execution that can read provided json and publish results anywhere you want.